hallettc/FRC-2018-Game-Sim/README.md

 the need for a server.
 However, one advantage to a server-based approach is that this game could eventually be written such that two players can play each other from their own screens in their own locations, and the server keeps the game in sync.
-It's not there yet, but that's the current goal.
+It's not there yet, but that's the current long-term goal.

 The first iteration, powerup_v1.cgi, was limited to cube placement, to focus on this aspect of the game.
 After playing the first iteration a few times I